olahallvall/FlowDance/README.md

 A team may already have started working with a new technology stack, maybe it is .NET Core?
 It’s important to note that .NET Core does not support Distributed Transaction Calls as facilitated by MSDTC.
 That put our team in a position where they not even can offer any type of controlled consistency if there code i a part of an overall call chain.
-It’s more fire and hope all works out as it suppose to 🤞.
+It’s more fire and hope all works out as it suppose to🤞.

 In the picure below shows how easy a call chain gets created in the system.
 The user is attempting to book a trip that includes a car rental, hotel reservation, and flight.